green-fox-academy/uhu-project/README.md

  CALGO CALL CENTER MONITORING APPLICATION
 ---
-this is a monitoring application for the call center of the uhu systems
+A monitoring application for the call center of the uhu systems

 First Step - node
 ---
 **Install:**

-1.  you need to install the lastest `node.js.` you can download it from [here!](https://nodejs.org/)
+1.  you need to install the latest `node.js.` you can download it from [here!](https://nodejs.org/)
 2.  `node.js` comes with `npm`. update `npm` with the following command
 ```
 sudo npm install npm -g